eamena-project/eamena-arches-dev/data/geojson/README.md

-# Visualise the result of a EAMENA search on GitHub
+# Visualise an EAMENA search result on GitHub

 Use [EAMENA](https://database.eamena.org/) to create new resource maps hosted on GitHub and [shine a light on your work](https://github.com/eamena-oxford/reveal.js#shine-a-light-on-your-work)
 ## Simple GeoJSON Workflow